 We spent $500 or less per month on accommodation.
 This was usually by renting locally.
 We did use hotels and Airbnb sometimes, which would cost more than renting locally.
 However, we also did house sits, which are free.
 So $500 for accommodation is about right.

-Food took up the biggest chunk with me (Elly) being a foodie and also a health coach, so quality food is important.
+Food took up the biggest chunk with me (Elly) being a foodie and health coach, so quality food is important.
 We spent approximately $700 on food per month.

 We invest around $500 per month into building our businesses

 Travel costs – flights, visas, etc were about $200 per month.
 We averaged one flight about every three months in South East Asia.
-Honestly, we didn’t always stay up to date with travel insurance, but when we have used it, we’ve used World Nomads.
+We didn’t always stay up to date with travel insurance, but when we have used it, we’ve used World Nomads.

 [Click on the image below to find out more].